ProbabilisticWorld/SoTL/README.md

 ![Quiz 5 grade vs hits plot](Data/q5-plot.png)

 At a glance, it looks like there is no meaningful correlation between module views and quiz grade.
 I will need to do some more quantitative statistical analysis to confirm this. <!-- It is possible that there's a sort of over/under effect: for example, on Quiz 2 it looks as though there *may* be a difference between students who viewed the modules fewer than four times as opposed to more than four times. -->

+## Results: graded practice modules
+Graded practice problems are also incorporated into the online textbook.
+For the quarter this data comes from, these practice problems were not explicitly required (i.e., I did not include the practice problems in their final grade).
+For each module, I pull a report that gives the name of the student, a timestamp for each time they submitted an answer, and their score on the problem.
+I removed data points from after the corresponding quiz, and compare each student's quiz grade to their average score for all the relevant practice problems.

 ## Future work
 Presented as a TODO, since this is still a work in progress.